210823-java-msa-wvu/Project2Team4/README.md

 Musicians must be able to add songs under their names (add it to song database with a link to them)

-Users must be able to create private and public playlists
+Users must be able to create private and public playlists (stretch)

 Users must be able to like and comment on songs for others to see